 - 1.3.
 The municipality shall further ensure that investments are spread across more than one investment category or type, for example call, money market and fixed deposits and that the investment maturities are not all the same. - 1.4.
 Interest rates offered should never be divulged to another financial institution. - 1.5.
-Long-term investments should be made with an institution with at least a minimum F rating (where F refers to low risk institutions) however institutions without a credit rating should be considered in line with sec 217 subsection (1) a and b of the constitution. - 1.6.
-Short-term investments should be made with an institution with at least a minimum BBB+ rating (where BBB+ refers to higher risk institutions) or better investment grading from a nationally or internationally recognised credit rating agency, however institutions without a credit rating should be considered in line with sec 217 subsection (1)a and b of the constitution. - 1.7.
+Long-term investments should be made with an institution with at least a minimum F rating (where F refers to low risk institutions) however institutions without a credit rating should be considered in line with sec 217 subsection (1) a and b of the constitution. - 1.6. - 1.7.
 The maximum amount invested with a financial institution should not exceed 10% of the relevant institution's shareholder's funds (capital and reserves). - 1.8.
 The municipality may not borrow money specifically for re-investment, as this would mean interest rates would have to be estimated in advance, which can be seen as speculation with public funds. - 1.9.
 If the Municipal Manager invests with financial institutions, he/she must ensure that such institutions are registered in terms of the Banks Act, 1990 (Act No. 94 of 1990) and that they are approved financial institutions, as approved by the Reserve Bank of South Africa from time to time. - 1.10.
 When making growth related investments, the Municipal Manager must obtain a guarantee that at least the capital amount invested is safe, and must exercise due diligence in this regard.